 After drinking alcohol, your brain starts to work inefficiently.
-In simple terms your brain begins to slow down which consequently effects your co- ordination and takes longer to receive and process information that your senses such as your eyes send to it.
-This could affect your lane discipline causing you to swerve in the road or effect your reaction time to an oncoming car.
+In simple terms, your brain begins to slow down which consequently affects your coordination and takes longer to receive and process information that your senses, such as your eyes send to it.
+This affects your lane discipline causing you to swerve in the road or slow down your reaction time to an oncoming car.
 Furthermore, your ability to see at night will fall by up to 25%, making more difficult to concentrate on what is ahead of you.
-Drink driving can also cause you to speed whilst driving, making it easier to lose control of the vehicle.
+Drink driving can decrease your speed awareness, making it easier to lose control of the vehicle.

 Legal Drink Driving limits

-So there are many things to take into consideration when examining someone who has been drinking, their body mass for example as everyones is different and even your gender can affect the way alcohol influences you too.
+So there are many things to take into consideration when examining someone who has been drinking, their body mass for example as everyone is different.
+Even your gender and rate of metabolism can affect the way alcohol influences you.

-Therefore, the current UK law regarding drinking and driving stands at:
+Therefore, the current UK law regarding the alcohol limits are:

 Although there are alcohol limits, it can be tricky to guess how many drinks a person can consume before they are over the limit.
 The type of alcohol, percentage and strength are all aspects that are taken into account, so to be safe, it is always recommended to cut out drinking as a whole if you also plan to drive.

 A former pupil, John Hutchinson, was taking his driving lesson in the Goodmayes area with us and recently passed.
 Just three weeks after he gained his licence, he was caught driving under the influence of alcohol.
 John has since called us up for guidance and asked what the consequences will be; we explained the following: